Liu Shanshan incident: Incident

-Liu admitted to the charge of “foreign labor contract fraud,” acknowledging that she had paid only $450 and made the helper work overtime, instead of the $1,240 stated in the contract.
+Liu admitted to the charge of "foreign labor contract fraud", acknowledging that she had paid only $450 and made the helper work overtime, instead of the $1,240 stated in the contract.
 She also paid $80,044.62 in compensation to two Filipino helpers.
-Liu’s English in court was reportedly incomprehensible to both the court clerk and judge.
-When the judge asked if she understood the agreement, Liu responded “Thank you.”
-After being asked again, she replied “No.” Regarding whether the employment of the helper was a private or official matter, Liu claimed it was a private matter, which contradicted MOFA’s position that the employment was for official duties.
+Liu's English in court was reportedly incomprehensible to both the court clerk and judge.
+When the judge asked if she understood the agreement, Liu responded "Thank you."
+After being asked again, she replied "No." Regarding whether the employment of the helper was a private or official matter, Liu claimed it was a private matter, which contradicted MOFA's position that the employment was for official duties.

 At the second pretrial hearing, the judge temporarily rejected Liu’s plea agreement.
 If the judge ultimately refused to accept the agreement, Liu could face indictment by a grand jury.

 On January 28, the judge accepted the plea deal.
 Liu was ordered to be deported immediately, pay $80,044 in restitution to the two Filipino helpers, and cover $4,700 for her incarceration expenses and the airfare for the U.S. immigration officer escorting her back to Taiwan.
 The two Filipino helpers were granted T visas for trafficking victims, allowing them to stay in the U.S. permanently.

 Liu pleaded guilty and returned to Taiwan after being detained in the U.S. for more than two months.
-During the investigation, she continued to receive a high monthly salary of NT$120,000.
+During the investigation, she continued to receive a monthly salary of NT$120,000.

 On February 17, Liu issued a public statement solemnly denying any abuse or illegal misconduct, and expressed willingness to cooperate with the Control Yuan and other relevant agencies to clarify the facts of the case.

 On February 22, Liu appeared as a defendant for questioning at the Taipei District Prosecutors Office.
 She denied abusing or defrauding her domestic helpers and claimed that her plea in the U.S. was made under duress and did not constitute an admission of guilt.
 After over three hours of questioning, she was released and told reporters upon leaving that she had already issued an apology statement, reiterating that she did not mistreat her helpers.

-U.S. Government Response
+U.S. Government response

-Executive Branch Response
+Executive branch response

-In response to questions from a Central News Agency reporter, a spokesperson for the U.S. Department of State stated that the U.S. government issues "E-1 Treaty Trader visas" to the Taipei Economic and Cultural Representative Office in the U.S. (TECRO) and to each “Taipei Economic and Cultural Office” (TECO).
-The immunities and privileges enjoyed by Taiwan’s representatives in the U.S. do not derive from their visa status, but from the Agreement on Privileges, Exemptions and Immunities signed between the United States and Taiwan in 1980.
+In response to questions from a Central News Agency reporter, a spokesperson for the U.S. Department of State stated that the U.S. government issues "E-1 Treaty Trader visas" to the Taipei Economic and Cultural Representative Office in the U.S. (TECRO) and to each TECO.
+The immunities and privileges enjoyed by Taiwan's representatives in the U.S. do not derive from their visa status, but from the Agreement on Privileges, Exemptions and Immunities signed between the United States and Taiwan in 1980.
 Under this agreement, Jacqueline Liu held the same status as consular officers, and her immunity was limited to acts performed within the scope of her official duties.